 If your current spending is below your current income, then you are in good shape.
 Bunker down, work hard (your boss will need you to) and wait for the storm to pass.

 If your current spending is still higher than your current income (perhaps because you have been furloughed or laid off), then we need to go further and that's what we are going to look at in part 3.
+Stay tuned for that in the next post.

 Stay safe, stay home.